Prep wrestling: Bulldogs take three upper weight matches, cruise past Spartans

-From 106 pounds to 160, it is filled with ranked wrestlers and state medalist potential in the lineup for Bettendorf High School's wrestling team.
+From 106 to 160 pounds, Bettendorf High School is filled with ranked wrestlers and potential state medalists.

 What has been a question mark is the upper weights.
 Unlike previous years, it is not the most prolific part of the Bulldogs lineup.